Enveloping3D - (Headphone-) Upmix

 c. the spatiality of the recording can be 3-dimensionally expanded and the listener can be enveloped in a convincing way by this transformed spatiality.

 A flat, small and sobering sound becomes a great 3D spatial listening experience that finally does justice to the music.
 The basses also sound fundamental and unobtrusive.
 In comparison, the conventional way of listening to headphones seems absolutely "historic".
-The Enveloping3D headphone upmix is about to become the new standard for stereo listening.
+The Enveloping3D headphone upmix is poised to become the new standard for stereo listening.

-The road to market maturity
+C. The road to market maturity

 It is still a fairly long way from the prototype of the upmix to market-ready products.
 Different quality levels are possible depending on the computing effort, so that high-end products can be expected as well as still very impressive sound solutions, e.g. for the smartphone.

 - - - - - - - - - - -